 For those wanting to add something both incredible and off the beaten path to their Japan itinerary, give the Ushiku Daibutsu a closer look.

-Path of the Buddha: Access to the Ushiku Daibutsu
+Path of the Buddha: Getting to the Ushiku Daibutsu

 For most visitors, the journey to the Daibutsu will start at nearby Ushiku Station.
 From the station’s east exit, an hourly bus will shuttle you to your destination for ¥680 (or ¥520 for the express bus which runs on weekends).
 If you happen to miss the bus or would prefer a more private ride, a taxi from the station costs roughly ¥3500.